Ender-ing/omni/README.md

 > [!IMPORTANT]
 > This language is still in its basic initial planning phase!
 Any and all suggestions could help shape and direct this language to be a better aid for your needs, do not hesitate to provide any sort of criticism!

+The concept this language replys on is that most programming languages share some core functionalities.
+The `standard` library will only include the bare minimum functionality that can enable the source code to be compiled to all the supported target lnaguages.
+Other than the standard library, there will be a collection of community-created libraries for specific use cases!

 ## Transpiler

 Omniarium will need a transpiler, a *source-to-source translator/compiler*, to convert Omniarium code into a targeted programming language.